swapnil-k/Devops-task/README.md

 Use npm start to run the server in naya-web and naya-api

-Set MONGO_URI to database link in .env of backend
+Set MONGO_URI to database link in .env of backend.